For Better, for Worse (1919 film)

 For Better, for Worse is a 1919 American silent drama film directed by Cecil B. DeMille and starring Gloria Swanson.
 The film was the second of four "marriage films" directed by DeMille and the second DeMille film starring Gloria Swanson.
-For Better, for Worse was adapted for the screen by William C. DeMille.
+For Better, for Worse was adapted for the screen by William C. deMille.
 Jeanie MacPherson wrote the film's scenario.

 Plot

-As described in a film magazine, Dr. Edward Meade (Dexter) and his close friend Richard Burton (Forman) are rivals for the hand of Sylvia Norcross (Swanson), but both men have volunteered to fight in the war.
+As described in a film magazine, Dr. Edward Meade and his close friend Richard Burton are rivals for the hand of Sylvia Norcross, but both men have volunteered to fight in the war.
 Although Sylvia favors Dr. Meade, she is proud of both of them.
 As Edward is putting on his uniform, the head of the children's hospital where he works comes to him and convinces him that his true duty lies there, where his surgeon's skill is most needed.
 Edward resigns his commission, and Sylvia, disgusted as what she perceives as cowardice, marries Richard the day he is leaving with his regiment for Europe.
 Richard conceals his hurt and devotes himself to the hospital.
-Betty Hoyt (Hawley), a friend of Sylvia, also hides her disappointment as she had feelings for Richard.
-Sylvia uses her time to aid poor families on New York's Lower East Side, and coming home one night runs down a little girl (Giraci) with her car, who turns out to be an orphan as her father had died at the front in Europe.
+Betty Hoyt, a friend of Sylvia, also hides her disappointment as she had feelings for Richard.
+Sylvia uses her time to aid poor families on New York's Lower East Side, and coming home one night runs down a little girl with her car, who turns out to be an orphan as her father had died at the front in Europe.